sponbergbadger/plain-diagram/README.md

 ###### Output

-The parser function must return an object that contains the following properties:
+The parser function must return an object.
+It can contain any of the following properties.
+If any of the following properties are missing, they will be set to the defaults described above.

   - ```cx```
       - Float: the x coordinate of the center of this element